-- livelihood group, particularly for slow-onset shocks and conflict; - health status, particularly regarding chronic diseases such as HIV/AIDS and acute infections in young children - always; - ethnic or social group, such as IDPs, refugees and host families only if relevant to the specific emergency; - other, locally relevant criteria, for example, by location, such as coastal or mountain, when it implies different exposures to risk.
+- livelihood group, particularly for slow-onset shocks and conflict; - health status, particularly regarding chronic diseases such as HIV/AIDS and acute infections in young children always; - ethnic or social group, such as IDPs, refugees and host families only if relevant to the specific emergency; - other, locally relevant criteria, for example, by location, such as coastal or mountain, when it implies different exposures to risk.

-Shock Potential direct effects on food security Main immediate effects Food availability and access Food consumption Drought Crop pest, such as locust invasion, crop disease Loss of harvest Loss of food stocks Decreased staple food availability Decreased staple food access from own production, for sale and consumption Decreased food access from purchase, due to increased market food prices, decreased sales FloodTsunamiHurricane, cyclone Loss of harvest Loss of food stocks Loss of economic infrastructure: workplaces, roads, etc. Loss of assets Decreased staple food availability Decreased staple food access from own production Decreased food access from purchase, due to increased market food prices, loss of income, decreased sales Decreased employment opportunities Decreased amounts of food consumed, due to decreased availability and/or increased prices Lower quality of die by choice (coping) and/or availability • Earthquake Loss of food stock Loss of assets Loss of animals Decreased staple and animal food access from own stocks Decreased food access from purchase, due to loss of income Decreased food availability Animal disease Livestock thefts and looting Loss of animal products Loss of animals Decreased animal food access Decreased food access from purchase, due to loss of income, decreased sales Market food price rise Economic collapse Deterioration of terms of trade for livestock or labour Loss of purchasing power Decreased food access from purchase, due to loss of income Forced displacement Conflict Loss of harvest Loss of animals Loss of assets Decreased staple food and animal product availability Decreased food access from purchase, due to increased market food prices, loss of income, decreased sales of own production Epidemics, such as cholera HIV / AIDS Disease Decreased food access from purchase, due to increased health expenditures, decreased income earnings because of loss of physical capacity and extra time required to care for the sick Decreased amour of food consumed due to loss of appetite, lack of time to care for vulnerable individuals Loss of nutrients
+Table 4.7: Shocks and their potential impacts on food security Shock Potential direct effects on food security Main immediate effects Food availability and access Food consumption Drought Crop pest, such as locust invasion, crop disease Loss of harvest Loss of food stocks Decreased staple food availability Decreased staple food access from own production, for sale and consumption Decreased food access from purchase, due to increased market food prices, decreased sales Decreased amounts of food consumed, due to decreased availability and/or increased prices Lower quality of diet by choice (coping) and/or availability Flood Tsunami Hurricane, cyclone Loss of harvest Loss of food stocks Loss of economic infrastructure: workplaces, roads, etc. Loss of assets Decreased staple food availability Decreased staple food access from own production Decreased food access from purchase, due to increased market food prices, loss of income, decreased sales Decreased employment opportunities Earthquake Loss of food stock Loss of assets Loss of animals Decreased staple and animal food access from own stocks Decreased food access from purchase, due to loss of income Decreased food availability Animal disease Livestock thefts and looting Loss of animal products Loss of animals Decreased animal food access Decreased food access from purchase, due to loss of income, decreased sales Market food price rise Economic collapse Deterioration of terms of trade for livestock or labour Loss of purchasing power Decreased food access from purchase, due to loss of income Forced displacement Conflict Loss of harvest Loss of animals Loss of assets Decreased staple food and animal product availability Decreased food access from purchase, due to increased market food prices, loss of income, decreased sales of own production Epidemics, such as cholera HIV / AIDS • Disease Decreased food access from purchase, due to increased health expenditures, decreased income earnings because of loss of physical capacity and extra time required to care for the sick Decreased amounts of food consumed, due to loss of appetite, lack of time to care for vulnerable individuals Loss of nutrients